Rudjer-Boskovic-Institute/jbility/README.md

 The goal is to allow people with low vision to see your website's content.

 ## What does jBility?
-Currently jBility has three functions:
+Currently jBility has four functions:

 ### Contrast
 Changes the css of your page, highlighting texts and links.
 This function uses cookies to work.
 By default, the cookie die when browser is closed.